jotasolano/hubSpotViz/readme.md

-#Hubway Radial Visualization
+# Hubway Radial Visualization

 ## 1. Setup and running:

-- download and then `npm install --all`
+- download and then `npm install`
-- then to run simply `npm run`
+- then to run simply `npm start`